• Skip to primary navigation

 Boba pearls will lose their signature texture and stick together to form one giant boba mess.

 Make them fresh and consume them straight away.
-More storing suggestions are in the FAQ section below.
+More storage suggestions are in the FAQ section below.

 Is this recipe vegan?